 For individuals, has a family history of colorectal cancer been shown to be reliably associated with an increase in risk of occurrence of or death from colorectal cancer when compared to individuals who do not have a family history of colorectal cancer?
-(FSH2)
+(FHS2)

-A systematic review of cohort studies was undertaken to update the evidence, since the publication of the previous guidelines[7], to estimate the risk of colorectal cancer for relatives of patients with colorectal cancer.
+A systematic review of cohort studies since 2005 (the publication of the previous guidelines^[5]) was undertaken to update the evidence for the estimated risk of colorectal cancer for relatives of patients with colorectal cancer.
 Cohort studies are less subject to recall misclassification than case-control studies in which people with colorectal cancer more likely to report any existing family history than controls.